StackStorm/st2docs/docs/source/troubleshooting/basic_chatops_troubleshooting.rst

      aliases throw errors, the format of your alias or the underlying action is most likely the problem.
 Debug according to the error.

-5. Bonus: have you tried turning it off and on again?
+5. Bonus: have you tried turning BWC off and on again?
      ``sudo st2ctl restart`` or ``sudo st2ctl reload --register-all`` sometimes seem to magically fix problems, often quite unexpectedly.
 Restarting just the ``st2chatops`` service also works sometimes: ``sudo service st2chatops restart``.